rvaguerra/revisiting-node/README.md

 ## Overview

 This repo is focused on revisiting Node.js concepts.
-Also an amazing opportunity to also get familiar with new technologies, libraries and strategies.
+Also an amazing opportunity to get familiar with new technologies, libraries and strategies.
 Here is what is being used:

 - node.js
 - docker